8ctavio/vergil/apps/docs/src/components/form/introduction.md

 ## Component models

 Every Vergil Form Field Component (FFC) supports establishing a bidirectional component-model bond with the `v-model` directive.
-However, altough directly passing a regular ref to `v-model` is supported, Vergil FFCs are designed and implemented to support *component models* created by the [`useModel`](/composables/useModel) composable (see [`useDefineModel`](/composables/useDefineModel)).
+However, although directly passing a regular ref to `v-model` is supported, Vergil FFCs are designed and implemented to support *component models* created by the [`useModel`](/composables/useModel) composable (see [`useDefineModel`](/composables/useDefineModel)).
 Therefore, the recommended approach to use Vergil FFC's `v-model` is to directly pass a model object.

 ```vue
 <script setup>